Sushil777/developershub/README.md

 #Developers Connector Hub
-This app is made iwth MERN stack
+This app is made with MERN stack